-So if you’re like one of the thousands of new unemployed New Zealanders, or have come across some unforeseen economic difficulty, you may be eyeing up your KiwiSaver goldmine as a potential saving grace.
-Pulling from your KiwiSaver, when it’s not for a first home or your retirement, comes under the Significant Financial Hardship claim — something you may need to lean on to get back on your feet.
+So if you’re like one of the thousands of new unemployed New Zealanders, or have come across some unforeseen economic difficulty, you may be eyeing up your KiwiSaver fund goldmine as a potential saving grace.
+Pulling from your KiwiSaver account, when it’s not for a first home or your retirement, comes under the Significant Financial Hardship claim — something you may need to lean on to get back on your feet.

 The first step is understanding whether you qualify for this extreme stopgap, and second is completely understanding the real-life consequences of making a Significant Financial Hardship claim.
 You only need to meet one of the following criteria to start subtracting money:

 - cannot meet minimum living expenses;